katelynkimmulgrew/multitag/README.md

 ## In Progress

 This app is still in the production phase, but anyone is free to look at the code!

+The Django site is in the folder mysite, and the app implementation is in views.py.
+Too see a rough working draft of my app used for test purpose, look at the file test.py